mynodebtc/mynode_docs/docs/troubleshooting/electrum-connection-error.md

 # My Electrum Wallet is not Connecting

-If you run into issues connecting your Electrum wallet to the Electrum server running on myNode, there are several steps you can perform to resolve common issues.
+If you run into issues connecting your Electrum wallet to the Electrum server running on MyNode, there are several steps you can perform to resolve common issues.

 ## Verify Configuration